 Some thought needs to be given when deciding where to place these functions in your document.
 For example, if your document has two data sets and also imports data through R Code, you need to ensure that you use one of these functions in each of these three places.

-You can find out more about these functions on the wiki.
+You can find out more about these functions at How to Automatically Update Calculations, Variables, and Data Sets Using R.

 Please Note: Automated publishing requires Server time for private dashboards and API on your account and will consume that time.